Oddsor/MKVTagger/README.md

 MKVTagger
 =========

-A tool to tag MKV files (currently only movies and tv shows planned).
+An unfinished and currently non-functional tool to tag MKV files (currently only movies and tv shows planned).
 Scrapes sites like TVDB and Themoviedb for information about the media, might support manual editing later as GUI is implemented and matures.

 An existing tool exists with similar functionality but without the planned ability to download and attach cover art.